 As business owners and facility/maintenance managers, you work tirelessly to ensure your commercial spaces run smoothly.
-But there’s often an overlooked factor that can significantly impact the well-being of your occupants and the success of your operations: indoor air quality.
+But there’s often an overlooked factor that can significantly impact the well-being of your occupants and the success of your operations: poor indoor air quality.

-Common Air Quality Issues
+Common Air Quality Contaminates in Commercial Buildings

 Before we can fix the air quality of your building, it’s important to understand what causes poor air quality.
 There are some common contaminants that can lurk in your commercial building that can begin to cause insufficient air quality throughout the entire building.
 Some of these contaminants include:

-• Particulate Matter: Particulate Matter—or even Particulate Pollution as it’s also called—are tiny airborne particles that can cause respiratory problems and reduce the overall quality of your air.
+- Particulate Matter: Particulate Matter—or even Particulate Pollution as it’s also called—are tiny airborne particles that can cause respiratory problems and reduce the overall quality of your air.
 Some of these particles can consist of dust, dirt, soot, smoke or drops of liquid.

-• Volatile Organic Compounds (VOCs): VOCs are airborne gases released from various products or industrial processes.
+- Volatile Organic Compounds (VOCs): VOCs are airborne gases released from various products or industrial processes.
 Common examples of VOCs include paints and lacquers, cleaning supplies, pesticides, building materials and furnishings, office equipment, graphics and craft materials, including glues and adhesives and more.

-• Mold and Mildew: Mold and mildew typically form from excessive moisture and can be harmful to your overall health.
+- Mold and Mildew: Mold and mildew typically form from excessive moisture and can be harmful to your overall health.
 While there are many different types of mold, the one factor they all have in common is that they need moisture to grow.

-• Allergens: Allergies occur when your immune system reacts to airborne allergens that circulate in the atmosphere.
+- Allergens: Allergies occur when your immune system reacts to airborne allergens that circulate in the atmosphere.
 They can lead to allergy attacks and worsening asthma.
 Some common examples of allergens include dust mites, pet dander, pollen and spores.

 Identifying the signs of poor air quality is crucial to addressing the issue promptly.
 Look out for: